-The APFS driver version connects the APFS driver with the macOS release.
-Apple ultimately drops support for older macOS releases and APFS drivers from such releases may contain vulnerabilities that can be used to compromise a computer if such drivers are used after support ends.
-This option permits restricting APFS drivers to current macOS versions.
+APFS driver version connects APFS driver with the macOS release.
+APFS drivers from older macOS releases will become unsupported and thus may contain unpatched vulnerabilities, which can be used to inflict harm to the computer.
+This option permits restricting APFS drivers to only modern macOS versions.